sagar1250/JAVA/README.md

 ## Input in Java

- how to take input from user.
+ how we can to take input from users in java.

- To take input we will create an Object which is the Scanner class
+ To take input we will create an Object which is the Scanner class.